Corporate Accounting PG (11403.2)

 For threshold items, students must complete the assessment item and meet the minimum indicated threshold requirement.
 In this unit, the final examination is a threshold requirement.
 Students must obtain a minimum of 40% in the final exam and 50% overall to pass the unit.

-There is a strong correlation between unit success and lecture and tutorial attendance.
+There is a strong link between unit success and lecture/tutorial/workshop attendance.

 Required IT skills